Basilisk-Development-Team/basilisk-mirror-automation/README.md

 # Basilisk Mirror Automation
-This repository contains GitHub Actions for automating the process of mirroring the Basilisk repository to GitHub.
+This repository contains GitHub Actions for automating the process of mirroring Basilisk and any dependencies (e.g. UXP) to GitHub.

+## GitHub Actions
-The GitHub Action is located in the file `.github/workflows/mirror-basilisk-to-github.yml`.
+* The GitHub Action for cloning Basilisk to the GitHub mirror is located in the file `.github/workflows/mirror-basilisk-to-github.yml`.
+* The GitHub Action for cloning UXP to the GitHub mirror is located in the file `.github/workflows/mirror-uxp-to-github.yml`.

+## GitHub Mirrors
-The GitHub mirror for Basilisk is located at https://github.com/basilisk-dev/basilisk-mirror.
+* The GitHub mirror for Basilisk is located at https://github.com/Basilisk-Development-Team/basilisk-mirror.
+* The GitHub mirror for UXP is located at https://github.com/Basilisk-Development-Team/UXP-mirror.